icinganalysis/icinganalysis.github.io/content/impingement.md

-The importance of this "investigation of the impingement" is shown by noting that of the 16 categories identified in [The Historical Selected Bibliography of NACA-NASA Icing Publications.md]({filename}The%20Historical%20Selected%20Bibliography%20of%20NACA-NASA%20Icing%20Publications.md), the largest category is "Impingement of Cloud Droplets" with 15 publications (tied with "Wing Ice Protection").
+The importance of this "investigation of the impingement" is shown by noting that of the 16 categories identified in [The Historical Selected Bibliography of NACA-NASA Icing Publications.md]({filename}The%20Historical%20Selected%20Bibliography%20of%20NACA-NASA%20Icing%20Publications.md), the largest category is "Impingement of Cloud Droplets" with 25 publications (out of 132 total publications).
-Almost 20% of the 132 publications in the "Selected Bibliography" were specifically about water-drop impingement.

 There were also important additional publications included below.